Marlon Dingle: Storylines

 Marlon supports Paddy when he suffers a mental breakdown after he discovers that Chas was having an affair with Al. Paddy goes missing after a one night stand with Mandy.
 The community start a search for him and Marlon offers to help.
 April becomes concerned by this and fears that Marlon may have another stroke, particularly when she finds him on the floor after he trips.
-April convinces Marlon that he has COVID by getting fake tests in a bid to try and keep him away from the search.
+April convinces Marlon that he has COVID by getting fake tests in a bid to try to keep him away from the search.
 When Marlon discovers this, he talks to April and assures her that he'll be fine.
 Paddy returns to the village a few weeks later and seems fine.
 However, it is later revealed that Paddy has only come home to say goodbye to his loved ones before he takes his life.
 When Paddy’s loved ones discover this, they go out and search for him.
 Chas and Marlon find Paddy in the woods with a gun in his hand.
 Marlon talks Paddy down and successfully saves him from taking his own life.
 Paddy then returns home and seeks help for his mental health.
 Marlon hosts a lock in at the woolpack where all the male residents talk to one another and offer Paddy their support.